Gluten-free/casein-free diets for autism

 Based on this theory, diets free of gluten and casein are given to children with autism.
 The intent is to reduce symptoms and improve social and cognitive behaviours and speech.

 There may be some scientific merit to the reasoning behind a gluten-free/casein-free diet.
 Researchers have found abnormal levels of peptides in bodily fluids of some people who have symptoms of autism.
-Still, the National Institute for Health and Clinical Excellence (NICE) says the effectiveness of a GFCF diet for autism has not been scientifically substantiated in randomised clinical trials.
+Still, the National Institute for Health and Care Excellence (NICE) says the effectiveness of a GFCF diet for autism has not been scientifically substantiated in randomised clinical trials.
 In fact, a review of recent and past studies concluded there is a lack of scientific evidence to say whether this diet can be helpful or not.
 In its guidance for the management of symptoms of autism in adults NICE advises against using this diet.